 At ACC, we have a commitment to producing quality work that always meets or exceeds our partner expectations.

-We are a job training and youth development organization providing our members with outdoor experiences and employment opportunities through national service.
-Our goal is to promote individual responsibility and ethical behavior, instill solid work habits and attitudes, and empower them to change their lives, their communities and their environment through conservation work that benefits us all.
+ACC is a job training and youth development organization providing our members with outdoor experiences and employment opportunities through national service.
+We promote individual responsibility and ethical behavior, instill solid work habits and attitudes, and empower young adults to change their lives, their communities, and their environment through conservation work.

 - National Park Service

 - Blue Ridge Partnership for Regional Invasive Species Management